sujithkvclt/account-statement-manager/README.md

 ### Users and Roles
-Only two users are available for the application

 | Username | Password | Role  |
 |----------|----------|-------|
 | user     | user     | USER  |
 | admin    | admin    | ADMIN |

 ### Application Rest APIs
 #### http://localhost:8080/statements/{accountId}?fromDate={fromDate}&toDate={toDate}&fromAmount={fromAmount}&toAmount={toAmount}
 * Access to this API is restricted to `ADMIN` users only.